 Lower extremity reconstruction can change lives.
 In the past, severe injuries would lead to amputations.
 However, with new surgical techniques, limb salvage is possible in many patients.
-Our board-certified plastic and reconstructive surgeon, Dr. Harvey Chim, performs these types of surgeries.
+Our board-certified plastic and reconstructive surgeon, Harvey Chim, MD, FACS, performs these types of surgeries.

 If you have one of the following, reconstruction may be an option.